 Dorohedoro by Q Hayashida

 Dorohedoro is a dark manga that doesn’t necessarily feel like one.
-Despite it being chock-full of gruesome fights, blood and gore, and messed-up developments, you still feel warm and fuzzy while reading, thanks to the dynamics between the characters and its sense of humor, which while dark, lightens the mood of the series.
+Despite it being chock-full of gruesome fights, blood and carnage, and messed-up developments, you still feel warm and fuzzy while reading, thanks to the dynamics between the characters and its sense of humor, which while dark, lightens the mood of the series.
 Later on, though, the series’ tone changes, so while it’s a fun read, it’s dark as well, thanks to the world and the issues these characters have to overcome.

 The story is about Caiman, whose head was transformed into a lizard head and has no memories of his past.
 He teams up with Nikaido, the owner of a small restaurant called the Hungry Bug, to find the sorcerer who did this to him and get revenge on them.
 Along the way, they meet other characters in this strange world they live in called the Hole.
 But later on, the story expands to the Sorcerer’s World, which opens this story up to a new world of possibilities.

-Dorohedoro is an incredibly weird and lovable series that’s funny because of its dark humor and over-the-top gore.
+Dorohedoro is an incredibly weird and lovable series that’s funny because of its dark humor and over-the-top violence.
 It has a lot of fun nods to horror, including The Night of the Living Dead and more.
 The art style is unique from any other manga I’ve read before too, which makes it stand out even more than it already does.
 On top of all that, it has some of the best characters in all of manga.
 For these reasons and more, it is one of my favorite manga of all time.

 Want more?
 Check out my full review of Dorohedoro.